Home > Blog > Car Accidents > Nausea and Vomiting After a Car Crash in Mobile: What You Need to Know

 We take an aggressive approach to car accident cases in Mobile, and we do not back down from large insurance companies.
 Our team investigates thoroughly, builds compelling cases, and fights for maximum compensation while you focus on recovery.
 When it serves your best interests, we push to take cases to trial to secure better outcomes.

 Andy Citrin Injury Attorneys owns and operates the only mock courtroom facility in Alabama.
-This allows us to prepare clients thoroughly for testimony in a realistic court environment.
-Insurance companies know we’re ready to go to trial, which often leads to stronger settlement offers.
+This facility gives us the ability to fully prepare our clients in a realistic courtroom environment.
+Insurance companies know we are always ready to go to trial, which often leads to stronger settlement offers.

 Call Andy Citrin Injury Attorneys at 251-888-8888 today for your free case review.